stackviolator/resume/resume.typ

   "December 2024",
   (
-    "Designed and implemented a custom transformer architecture in JAX/NNX to predict the next move in a sequence, leveraging deep learning techniques for sequence modeling.", "Built the project from scratch, including hardware setup, data pipeline development, and model training, demonstrating end-to-end project ownership and execution.", ),
+    "Designed and implemented a custom transformer architecture in JAX/NNX to predict the next move in a sequence, leveraging deep learning techniques for sequence modeling.", ),
 )